david-istvan/cas-grad-faq/README.md

 - [Part II](#comps---part-ii-thesis-proposal): thesis proposal.
 The proposal should identify open questions such that answering them requires a significant research contribution and that an answer could lead to improvements in the field of research.

 ##### Q: Who can chair the examination?
 The Part I Chair is external to the committee and is officially nominated by the Chair of the GCPC.
 (Currently: [Dr. Jacques Carette](https://www.eng.mcmaster.ca/cas/faculty/dr-jacques-carette/).)
-In practice, the supervisory committee takes care of picking a chair and makes a recommendation to the Chair of the GCPC.
-The Part II Chair is a member of the supervisory committee (who is not a supervisor) and should be settled ahead of the defense. [**TODO: Isn't the defense after the Comps II?
-Is "defense" the right word to use here?
-Should it be "ahead of the examination"?**]
+The Part II Chair is a member of the supervisory committee (but not a supervisor); who will be chair should be decided ahead of the examination.

 ##### Q: What is the role of the chair?
 The role of the chair is to ensure that the process is followed properly (but also that no one is being overly aggressive in their questions, and that the questioning seems to be thorough; if the student never answers "I don’t know" to a question, it's probably not thorough enough.)
 The Chair may ask questions, but is not expected to.
 It would be improper for the Chair to ask "tough" questions.
 The role of the chair is very similar in Part I and Part II but in the latter, the Chair is expected to ask questions, even tough ones.